jejacks0n/teaspoon/README.md

 ### Upgrading

-We made some changes to how configuration and loading works for version 0.8.0, which might cause some confusion.
+As of version 0.8.0 there are some changes to how configuration and loading works, which might cause some confusion.
 For this we're sorry, but it'll be better in the long run.
 While we know that considerable changes like these can be a pain, they're not made frivolously, and they set the groundwork for what we can all build on and contribute to.
 We appreciate your tolerance and willingness to help us fix anything that we missed.

 :heart: